Gkontopodis/IMDb-Sentiment-Analysis/README.md

 #### 2. Use cd command to move to the directory where the script is located.

-#### 3. Before running the script from terminal, make sure that all the data frames are saved in the same directory as the script file.
+#### 3. Before running the script from terminal, make sure that all the data frames are saved in the same directory as the file.

-#### 4. Type the correct python version followed by the name of the script, including the extension .py (i.e. python3 IMDb.py).
+#### 4. Type the python version installed in your system followed by the name of the script, including the extension .py (i.e. python3 IMDb.py).

 #### 5. Wait until the results are printed.